Home » Pharmaguideline » ICH Guidelines » ICH Guidelines in Pharmaceutical (updated)

 Guidelines On Specification (Q6A-Q6B):

-• Q6A: Is used for the testing procedures and their acceptance criteria for new drug products and substances.
+• Q6A: used for the testing procedures and their acceptance criteria for new drug products and substances.

 • Q6B: For biotechnological/biological test procedure and acceptance criteria.